-7. Take the package to your local post office and place it in an inside mail depository.
-If placed in an outside mail drop during cold weather, the sample could freeze and break, thus destroying blood sample.
+- 5. Refrigerate the specimen in a secure location if there will be a delay exceeding 72 hours in the mailing of the package. - 6.
+Take the package to a local post office and place it in an inside mail depository.
+If placed in an outside mail drop during cold weather, the sample could freeze and break, thus destroying the blood sample.

-ISSUING THE SUMMONS AND COMPLAINT
+F. ISSUING THE SUMMONS AND COMPLAINT